wootar/winespoiler/README.md

 # WineSpoiler
 ### NOTE: This project is experimental.

-Yet another game courrupter but for Linux, Also works with wine hence it's name.
+Yet another game corrupter but for Linux, Also works with wine hence it's name.

 # Requirements
 > Note: glibc is mandatory, this may change later down the line by adding support to musl via an patch.